top of page

 The presence of a bowing segment along a convective squall-line or a bowed-out thunderstorm cell on radar reflectivity imagery - This is usually indicative that the thunderstorm cell or cells are "gusting out" and have a higher than average risk of producing severe straight-line winds.
 In addition, bowed-out storms known as "bow echoes" are often associated with "rear-inflow jets" which can significantly strenghten an already strong downdraft.

-The presence of rapidly approaching or receeding radar radial velocities behind a bowed-out convective reflectivity structure - This is usually indicative of a strong to severe straight-line wind potential at the surface and can be confirmed with ground station data.
+The presence of high/strong radar radial velocities behind a bowed-out convective reflectivity structure (rapidly approaching or receeding radial velocities depending on the position of the bow echo relative to the radar) - This is usually indicative of a strong to severe straight-line wind potential at the surface and can be confirmed with ground station data.
 When analyzing radial velocity data for individual radars, please keep in mind that the further the radar signature is from the radar, the higher up in the troposphere it is located.
 Rear inflow jets typically originate anywhere between 850-700 hPa in the diabatically heated layer where the low-level meso-low forms in the trailing stratiform region behind the bowed-out reflectivity structure.
 Strong radial velocity signatures in this zone should be taken seriously.

 The identification of a Descending Reflectivity Core (DRC) on radar reflectivity or velocity vertical cross-sections - When visible, this can be an indication that the precipitation cascade of a thunderstorm cell is in the process of collapsing to the ground.
 When associated with an airmass thunderstorm, this is usually a result of the updraft weakening.
 The presence of a DRC can be an imminent precursor to the production of a wet downburst/ microburst by the storm, susceptible to produce severe convective straight-line winds.
 This occurrence can also sometimes precede the bowing out phase of a supercell storm, just before it starts to "gust out".